zulip/zulip-terminal/docs/getting-started.md

 ### Send a Private Message to Someone New

-You can send a PM by moving your cursor to the list of "Users" in the left column and selecting the name of the person you'd like to send a message to.
+You can send a PM by moving your cursor to the list of "Users" in the right column and selecting the name of the person you'd like to send a message to.

-If you grabbed the latest unreleased version from [GitHub](https://github.com/zulip/zulip-terminal) or are running a version greater than 0.6.0 (use `zulip-term --version` to check), you can try out our new autocomplete feature!
+From version 0.7.0 you can also use autocomplete to enter people's names from partial information, and easily send one-to-one or group private messages!

 To send a PM using the autocomplete feature:
 1. Use the <kbd>x</kbd> hotkey.
 A message editor will pop open at the bottom of the middle column.